craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/studio/studio-configuration.rst

 There are two override files available to make changes to the pre-configured settings in the core configuration file for Crafter Studio:

-* :ref:`CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension/studio-config-override.yaml <newIa-studio-config-override>`
+* :ref:`CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension/studio-config-override.yaml <studio-config-override>`
-* :ref:`CRAFTER_HOME/data/repos/global/configuration/studio-config-override.yaml <newIa-nav-menu-global-config>`
+* :ref:`CRAFTER_HOME/data/repos/global/configuration/studio-config-override.yaml <nav-menu-global-config>`

 The above override configuration articles lists some settings that you may want to override in Crafter Studio.